repowiserepowise

 That is the moment to act.
 Not after the incident.
 Not after the rewrite ticket.
 Right when the slope changes.

 On a repo with good git intelligence, the answer usually sits in the overlap between ownership and change behavior.
 Who touched the file?
 Did multiple engineers edit it?
-Did the file become a coordination point?
-Repowise’s ownership map and hotspot analysis are designed for exactly that kind of question, and the repo examples page shows what these views look like on a real codebase.
+Did the file become a coordination point? repowise’s ownership map and hotspot analysis are designed for exactly that kind of question, and the repo examples page shows what these views look like on a real codebase.
 See what repowise generates on real repos in our live examples, and explore the hotspot analysis demo for a concrete view of change concentration. (github.com)

 The lesson